MostafaSolimanMO/100-days-of-code/r1-log.md

 ### R1D28
 Edited and improved.
 Now the app is finish. so proud, tomorow will start andoid database course on Udacity.

+### R1D29
+Start learning about database from Android Basics: Data Storage course on Uadcity.